TheMiloAnderson/lab-09-cache-invalidation/README.md

 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

-> Number and name of feature: locations data caching
+> Number and name of feature: feature 1 -- adding meetup
-> Estimate of time needed to complete: 2:00
+> Estimate of time needed to complete: 30 -45 min
-> Start time: 9:00
+> Start time: 9:15
-> Finish time: 11:30
+> Finish time: 10:19
-> Actual time needed to complete: 2:30
+> Actual time needed to complete: 1hr

-> Number and name of feature: refactor dataLookup
+> Number and name of feature: feature 2 --adding trail info
 > Estimate of time needed to complete: 1:00
 > Start time: 11:30
 > Finish time: 12:30